 Ferrioxalate Actinometry

 In a 20-milliliter glass vial containing 29.48 milligrams of potassium ferrioxalate trihydrate, add 8 milliliters of deionized water.
 Add 1 milliliter of 0.5 molar aqueous sulfuric acid to the ferrioxalate solution and dilute to 10 milliliters with deionized water to prepare a 0.006 molar ferrioxalate in 0.05 molar aqueous sulfuric acid solution [1].
+All procedures for ferrioxalate actinometry must be performed in the dark or >600 nm light to prevent the influence of ambient light [1 continued].

-Talent preparing the ferrioxalate solution.
+Talent (who works under red lighting) preparing the ferrioxalate solution.

-In another 20-milliliter glass vial containing 10 milligrams of 1,10-phenanthroline (1-10-Phe-nan-throw-leen) and 1.356 gram of anhydrous sodium acetate, add 10 milliliters of 0.5 molar aqueous sulfuric acid to make a buffered 0.1 percent phenanthroline solution [1].
+In another 20-milliliter glass vial containing 10 milligrams of 1,10-phenanthroline (1-10-Phe-nan-throw-leen) and 1.356 grams of anhydrous sodium acetate, add 10 milliliters of 0.5 molar aqueous sulfuric acid to make a buffered 0.1 percent phenanthroline solution [1].

-Talent preparing a buffered phenanthroline solution.
+Talent (who works under red lighting) preparing a buffered phenanthroline solution.

-Measure the UV-Visible absorbance of the 0.006 molar ferrioxalate solution [1].
-Determine the fraction of light absorbed using the absorbances of the 0.006 molar ferrioxalate solution at 340 and 436 nanometers using the equation as described in the text [2].
+Measure the UV-Visible absorbance spectrum of the 0.006 molar ferrioxalate solution [1].
+Determine the fraction of absorbed light at 340 and 436 nanometers using the absorbances of the 0.006 molar ferrioxalate solution as described in the text [2].

-SCREEN: UV-Visible absorbance of the ferrioxalate solution is being measured.

-SCREEN: Fraction of light absorbed is being determined.
+Talent (who works under red lighting) recording the UV-Visible spectrum of the sample.

+SCREEN: Just showing Figure 8.

-Place one of the prepared samples in the quartz cuvette 1 centimeter in front of the Xenon arc lamp equipped with a 436-nanometer bandpass filter [1].
-Keep the other sample in the dark [2].
+Place a quartz cuvette containing the 0.006 molar ferrioxalate solution 1 centimeter in front of the Xenon arc lamp equipped with a 436-nanometer bandpass filter [1].

-Talent placing the sample cuvette in front of a Xenon arc lamp.
+Talent (who works under red lighting) placing the sample cuvette in front of a Xenon arc lamp.

-Talent placing the sample in dark.

 Start irradiation to the sample for 90 seconds [1].
-After irradiation, add 0.35 milliliters of the buffered 0.1 percent phenanthroline solution and a magnetic bar to both cuvettes followed by stirring for 1 hour in the dark to form a [Fe(phen)3]2+ (ferroin) complex [2].
+After irradiation, add 0.35 milliliters of the buffered 0.1 percent phenanthroline solution and a magnetic bar into the cuvette followed by stirring for 1 hour in the dark to form a [Fe(phen)3]2+ (ferroin) complex [2].

 Talent irradiating the samples.

-Talent stirring the samples in the dark to form a complex.
+Talent adding the phenanthroline solution and stirring the samples in the dark to form a complex.

-Measure the UV-Visible absorption spectrum of the non-irradiated sample placed previously in the dark for baseline correction [1].
-Measure the UV-Visible absorption spectrum of the irradiated sample [2].
+Prepare a quartz cuvette containing 2 milliliters of the 0.006 molar ferrioxalate solution and 0.35 milliliters of the buffered 0.1 percent phenanthroline solution as a non-irradiated sample [1].
+Measure the UV-Visible absorption difference between the non-irradiated and irradiated samples [2].

-SCREEN: Baseline correction is being performed.

-SCREEN: UV-Visible absorption spectrum is being measured.
+Talent (who works under red lighting) preparing the mixed ferrioxalate + phenanthroline solution.

+Talent (who works under red lighting) recording the UV-Visible spectrum of the sample.

 Repeat the procedure for sample preparation, and measurement of the UV-Visible absorption spectrum described previously with a 340-nanometer bandpass filter [1].
-Calculate the molar photon flux arriving at the cuvette [2-TXT].
+Calculate the molar photon flux arriving at the cuvette using the following equation [2-TXT].

-Shot of the sample prepared and measured with UV-Visible spectrophotometer.
+Shot of the sample prepared (under red lighting) and measured with UV-Visible spectrophotometer.

 Equation on plain background.
 TEXT: [ I=∆A510·Vε510·l·t·f·ϕFe3+]